Self-Initiated Program (SIP) Documentation of Enrollment

 Structured Education Plan

-With the exception of a structured education plan, when participant completes the program, he/she cannot transfer to another program as a SIP, unless individual’s SIP is part of a structured education plan as outlined in the WTW 2 at the time of developing the plan.
-For example, if a private college student is enrolled in an Associate Degree for Transfer Program, then individual’s SIP program would be the bachelor’s degree that the transfer program is designed to earn.
-The WTW 2 is completed as a single program that includes the Associate degree for transfer and the Bachelor’s Degree.
+With the exception of a structured education plan, when a participant completes the program, they cannot transfer to another program as a SIP, unless the individual’s SIP is part of a structured education plan as outlined in the WTW 2 at the time of developing the plan.
+For example, if a student is enrolled in an Associate Degree for Transfer Program at a private for-profit college, then the individual’s SIP program would be the bachelor’s degree that the transfer program is designed to earn.
+The WTW 2 is completed as a single program that includes the Associate Degree for Transfer and the Bachelor’s Degree.

 School Breaks/Summer Attendance